vano31/odin-project-notes/odin-project-notes.md

                 -Better to use rem over em due to being able control font size of website overall -Viewport Units
-                -vh and vw refer to the relative size and width of the viewport -1vh equals 1% of the viewport height, 1vw equals 1% of the viewport width -MDN Docs- What is a CSS Value (https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#what_is_a_css_value)
+                -vh and vw refer to the relative size and width of the viewport -Making something 200vh means that you can scroll down because the element is twice the size of the screen.
+Same concept applies for 200 vw.
+                -1vh equals 1% of the viewport height, 1vw equals 1% of the viewport width -MDN Docs- What is a CSS Value (https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#what_is_a_css_value)
             -What is a CSS Value